 - Go to Pipelines -> Schedules -> New schedules

 - Define name for the schedule and cron rule.
 You can skip manual cron definition and use one of the predefined names e.g. Every day

 - Save pipeline schedule

 For the typical agile development process, it is not needed to generate exhausting reports of each regression test plan execution.
 Automated test plan guarantees that the application works as tests describe but does not verify / validate if the application is good at all.
-Therefore, the minimal effort is recommended.
-Use the simplest recipes you can and keep calm with your app quality.
+Therefore, minimal effort is recommended.
+Use the simplest recipes you can, like Gitlab automated testing, and keep calm with your app quality.